MartinPacker/filterCSV/README.md

 #### Spreading Out Level 0 (Root) Nodes

-If you import a CSV file without specifying positions in the file iThoughts will place all the Level 0 (root) nodes on top of each other. \
+If you import a CSV file into iThoughts without specifying positions in the file iThoughts will place all the Level 0 (root) nodes on top of each other. \
 This is probably not what you want. \
 filterCSV can spread out the Level 0 nodes - either horizontally or vertically.